skhiggins/ra_guide/README.md

 ## iii.
 Weekly timesheets and recaps

 ## Timesheets
 All research assistants fill out a weekly timesheet.
 This is helpful for planning, making sure PIs are optimizing your time and setting realistic expectations about how long different tasks will take.
-HERE is an example of a timesheet.
+You can start by using the [timesheet template](https://github.com/skhiggins/ra_guide/blob/main/docs/Timesheet_template_individual.xlsx).

 ### Filling out timesheets
 There are two options for filling out timesheets: filling out the timesheet directly or using [Clockify](https://clockify.me/).